 A: If we haven't run out of tickets, then yes, you can pay cash at the door, but we cannot guarantee that we will not sell out.
 If you really can't or don't want to pay by credit card, and you're in the vicinity of the Wellington or Auckland CBDs, you might be able to talk one of the organising Crue into accepting your cash, and giving you a discount code to use during the checkout process.
 Drop by on IRCS #kiwicon and ask.

 If you are bulk purchasing tickets (e.g. 6+ for a corporate) then we can accept direct credit to our bank account, however this is a manual process for us, and hence perhaps not particularly speedy.
+We are still probably faster than your corporate procurements department.
 Email our Corporate Accounts Department at email@example.com.

-Q: I'm a speaker or event-organiser or some other person who feels they shouldn't have to pay.
+Q: I'm a speaker or trainer or volunteer or some other person who feels they shouldn't have to pay.
 Do I have to pay?

 Q: Do we get a (GST) receipt?

 A: Yes, you'll get an email receipt with a GST number on it.
-Our previous efforts at sailing the wide accountansea resulted in the IRD actually laughing at us, so we have retained the services of an actual professional.
-Which is probably why you're paying $5 more.
+Our previous efforts at sailing the wide accountansea resulted in the IRD actually ringing us up and laughing at us, so we have retained the services of a professional.
+The IRD, much like the Wu-Tang Clan, ain’t nothing to fuck with.

 Q: Can I talk about *sideways glance* project X?

 A: Well, its a public event.
 If something's not suitable for public discourse, you prolly better not say it, especially if it violates your security clearance.
-People will no doubt be taking notes, live-blogging, twittering, or otherwise contributing your every word to the unending morass of tripe, codswallop and inanity that is our Tubes.
+There’s a reasonable chance people will be taking notes, twittering, liveblogging and other shortforms of questionable punditry.

 Q: Who should come to Kiwicon?
 Will it be too technical for me?
 What about children?

 A: Kiwicon is primarily geared towards pretty technical computer security topics.
 Computer nerds, geeks, and people who think lego is awesome will be in the majority for once.
 However, computer security affects a wide range of people in modern society, and so many of the topics discussed will be of interest to the lay-person, even if some of the nitty-gritty detail is opaque.
-Children are welcome to attend Kiwicon, however we'd request that children below the age of 14 are accompanied by a parent or guardian.
-Many of the techniques discussed at Kiwicon can be used to break the law, so strong moral guidance is recommended for those of all ages.
+Children are welcome to attend Kiwicon, however we'd request that children below the age of 14 are accompanied by a parent or guardian (there will be no charge for the guardian or parent to attend).

 Q: Isn't hacking illegal?

-A: There are plenty of ways of breaking the law.
-The New Zealand Crimes Act (available online at www.legislation.govt.nz) sections 248-254 document laws which criminalise certain acts involving computers.
-Some of the techniques discussed at Kiwicon could be used to break the law, so it is your individual responsiblity to ensure that you comply with the law, and utilise your powers for good, not evil.
+A: According to our once and future PM, if you leave your site unsecured, it’s your own fault if it’s compromised, especially if blah blah rugby*.
+However, the New Zealand Crimes Act (available online at www.legislation.govt.nz) sections 248-254 document laws which criminalise certain acts involving computers.
+Some of the techniques discussed at Kiwicon could be used to break the law, so it is your individual responsiblity to ensure that you utilise your powers for good, not evil.
 If you are unsure of your legal position, consult a lawyer.
 If you cannot afford a lawyer we do have one slightly degenerate looking individual who managed to score free beers from Sony through only the powers of legal chicanery, and who may be able to help, at a pinch.
 Under no circumstances to do the organisers of Kiwicon condone breaking the law (unless it's the Judas Priest song, in which case, we heartily throw up the horns.
 (So I guess, technically, that would be under one circumstance then.))

 Q: Should I bring a computer?